 PayPal is no longer just an online payments solution provider company.
 It has now expanded and transformed into a perfect financial tool for a user which allows them too many functions:

 - Use it as a digital wallet where a user can save their debit and credit cards in PayPal account and access it anytime.
 User can even shop online and pay through their PayPal account.
 They just need to remember the PayPal account User Id and password.

-- PayPal introduced a new technology ‘One Touch’ which saves user account details securely in the device and lets user check out on a website support PayPal without entering PayPal login details.
+- PayPal introduced a new technology ‘One Touch’ which saves user account details securely in the device and lets users check out on a website support PayPal without entering PayPal login details.

 - A user having PayPal account can send to and from a PayPal or Bank account to 202 countries and in about 100 currencies.
 If you have a friend living in the United States of American, then he/she can transfer money from their PayPal account.

-- A user can sell their products or services online and receive payments in their PayPal Business account.
+- User can sell their products or services online and receive payments in their PayPal Business account.

-- Easily a user can link their PayPal account to websites which pays an amount for showing Ads on the user’s digital property such as a website, app, or a YouTube account.
+- Easily a user can link their PayPal account to websites that pay an amount for showing Ads on the user’s digital property such as a website, app, or a YouTube account.

 - PayPal also provides a working capital loan which helps in daily business operations at a lesser fee.

-After understanding PayPal business model, let’s now understand how does PayPal make money and how does paypal work, in short their Revenue Model.
+After understanding PayPal business model, let’s now understand how does PayPal makes money and how does Paypal works, in short their Revenue Model.

 PayPal has revolutionized the online money market.
 PayPal’s features like online money transfer, debit card & credit card, digital wallet, payment gateways, loans, etc., make PayPal’s worth not less than any bank.
-So are you still confused how does PayPal get paid?
+So are you still confused about how does PayPal gets paid?
 PayPal has many sources to get revenue.